Skip to main content

 This cohort often has low self-esteem.
 They require an on-site highly specialist, trans-disciplinary team of people which includes them and their parents to collaborate and design strategies and programmes that support the child effectively to feel safe and to develop meaningful skills and relationships.

-No other school in the area is currently able to meet their educational, therapeutic or support needs at their level in a MLD setting.
+Students in these pathways may find it difficult to find a school in the area that is currently able to meet their educational, therapeutic or support needs at their level in a MLD setting.

-There are limited services that can meet their needs outside of school, due to the hi
+There are limited services that can meet their needs outside of school, due to their high complexity.

 Respite may be required, but is often limited due to the lack of respite provision available for this cohort.